Chearun/vehicleDetection/README.md

 #### 1. problems / issues

-The biggest problem is image binarization under different light conditions.
-It can be work around on challenge video by taking lane detected in previous frames but it is not possible for harder challenge video.
-Also radius calculation seems to be a bit noisy.
+The biggest problem are false positives.
+This could be fixed with tracking vehicle through few video frames.